nickyhajal/world-domination-summit/README.md

 Here's what's awesome about this: you don't really have to worry about page styling at all.

-Just right normal text with these few simple rules and then the site will automatically turn that into a beautiful page for you.
+Just write normal text with these few simple rules and then the site will automatically turn that into a beautiful page for you.

 **Want to learn more Markdown to spruce up your pages?** [Start with this guide.](https://guides.github.com/overviews/mastering-markdown/)